Prison reform: United States

 In colonial America, punishments were severe.
 The Massachusetts assembly in 1736 ordered that a thief, on first conviction, be fined or whipped.
 The second time he was to pay treble damages, sit for an hour upon the gallows platform with a noose around his neck and then be carted to the whipping post for thirty stripes.
 For the third offense he was to be hanged.
 But the implementation was haphazard as there was no effective police system and judges would not convict if they believed the punishment was excessive.
 The local jails mainly held men awaiting trial or punishment and those in debt.

 In the aftermath of independence most states amended their criminal punishment statutes.
 Pennsylvania eliminated the death penalty for robbery and burglary in 1786, and in 1794 retained it only for first degree murder.
 Other states followed and in all cases the answer to what alternative penalties should be imposed was incarceration.
 Pennsylvania turned its old jail at Walnut Street into a state prison.
 New York built Newgate state prison in Greenwich Village and other states followed.
 But by 1820 faith in the efficacy of legal reform had declined as statutory changes had no discernible effect on the level of crime and the prisons, where prisoners shared large rooms and booty including alcohol, had become riotous and prone to escapes.

 In response, New York developed the Auburn system in which prisoners were confined in separate cells and prohibited from talking when eating and working together, implementing it at Auburn State Prison and Sing Sing at Ossining.
 The aim of this was rehabilitative: the reformers talked about the penitentiary serving as a model for the family and the school and almost all the states adopted the plan (though Pennsylvania went even further in separating prisoners).
 The system's fame spread and visitors to the U.S. to see the prisons included de Tocqueville, who wrote Democracy in America as a result of his visit.

-However, by the 1860s, overcrowding became the rule of the day, partly because of the long sentences given for violent crimes, despite increasing severity inside the prison and often cruel methods of gagging and restraining prisoners.
+By the 1860s prison overcrowding became an issue, in part because of the long sentences given for violent crimes and despite harsh treatment of prisoners.
 An increasing proportion of prisoners were new immigrants.
 As a result of a tour of prisons in 18 states, Enoch Wines and Theodore Dwight produced a monumental report describing the flaws in the existing system and proposing remedies.
 Their critical finding was that not one of the state prisons in the United States was seeking the reformation of its inmates as a primary goal.
 They set out an agenda for reform which was endorsed by a National Congress in Cincinnati in 1870.
 These ideas were put into practice in the Elmira Reformatory in New York in 1876 run by Zebulon Brockway.
 At the core of the design was an educational program which included general subjects and vocational training for the less capable.
 Instead of fixed sentences, prisoners who did well could be released early.